RozetaSimonovska/SDPDm-simulations/README.md

 # SDPDm-simulations
-SPDPm model with simulated data
+Estimation of spatial static/dynamic model with SDPDm from the SDPDmod R package from simulated data.
+Code for using the package SDPDmod R package.